 Lotto West Australia

-Do you know that lottery in West Australia was started for a good charitable cause?
-To improve the quality and living standards of West Australians the Lotteries Commission was established in 1932.
-It held its first lottery and made its first grants distribution in March 1933.
+Do you know that the lottery in West Australia was started for a good charitable cause?
+The Lotteries Commission was established in 1932 to improve West Australians’ quality and living standards.
+It held its first lottery and distributed its first grants in March 1933.

 Historical fact

-Over 75 years Lotterywest have influenced the Lottery Commission’s grant decision making and its strength has been its ability to be innovative, flexible and to respond quickly to community needs.
-The visual symbol which represented the Lotteries Commission of Western Australia for almost sixty years was a woman holding a babe in her arms with a small child standing by her side, with the words ‘charity’ written beneath her.
+Over 75 years, Lotterywest has influenced the Lottery Commission’s grant decision-making.
+Its strength has been its ability to be innovative, flexible, and responsive quickly to community needs.
+The visual symbol representing the Lotteries Commission of Western Australia for almost sixty years was a woman holding a babe in her arms with a small child standing by her side, with the words ‘charity’ written beneath her.

 Charity